 Halberstadt Family Affect Beliefs and Behaviors Lab

 Our work focuses on how parental behavior and beliefs about emotion impact children’s emotion-related behaviors and their understanding of others’ emotion-related behaviors.
 We think that parental beliefs impact children’s developing schemas, and so several years ago we developed a questionnaire that assesses how parents think and feel about children’s emotions (e.g., are emotions valuable? dangerous? controllable? manipulative? etc.).
 We predict that parents who believe emotions are dangerous or costly (compared to those who value emotional expression) will suggest that “bad ends” will come to those who are emotionally expressive.
 Also, parents who perceive emotions are dangerous may not recognize low-levels of negative emotion in others (in a way “defending” against those negative emotions), and will strive to do everything they can to avoid expressing emotions themselves.
 We predict that their children, while also avoiding emotion expression, will be more vigilant about attending to the emotional expression of their parents.
 We have several studies ongoing in this area.
-One new study, “CUED IN” is designed to help us learn more about third-grade children’s understanding of emotion – both antecedents, including parents’ socialization beliefs and behaviors, and consequences, including children’s social skills in school settings.
+One study, “CUED IN” is designed to help us learn more about third-grade children’s understanding of emotion – both antecedents, including parents’ socialization beliefs and behaviors, and consequences, including children’s social skills in school settings.
 We anticipate numerous openings in the lab to support this study, including developing and then utilizing coding schemes to assess parents’ behavior and children‘s skill.
-Another new study, on parental socialization of gratitude, with Dr. Hussong at UNC, is also likely to lead to some interesting data collection and analysis from the first phase of focus group data.
+Another study, on parental socialization of gratitude, with Dr. Hussong at UNC, is also likely to lead to some interesting data collection and analysis from the first phase of focus group data.
 We are also interested in particular emotions within family settings, such as anger, pride, schadenfreude, and self-compassion, and how parents face particular challenges, such as preparing for discriminatory experiences that their children may be confronted with.
 Finally, the newest ongoing study is focused on how preservice teachers' beliefs influence how they teach children in the elementary school classroom.
 In this study, we are very interested in how teachers can support children's learning and connectedness in school.